dnsimple/dnsimple-support/content/articles/cname-record.markdown

 ## CNAME record format {#record-format}

-The structure of an A record follows the standard top-level format definition defined [RFC 1035](https://tools.ietf.org/html/rfc1035#section-3.2.1).
+The structure of a CNAME record follows the standard top-level format definition defined [RFC 1035](https://tools.ietf.org/html/rfc1035#section-3.2.1).
 The RDATA section is composed of one single element:

 | Element | Description |
 |:------------|:----------------------------------------------------------------------------|